This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 - The Sleep Lady Team: focused on the Sleep Lady Shuffle method, it offers two different courses for $149, one for children in cribs (up to 2.5 years old), and one for children in their own bed (up to 6 years old).

 - Baby Sleep Made Simple: it offers packages for less than $100, with the choice of do-it-yourself or personal support packages.
-It also offers a FREE Exhausted Mom’s Survival Kit.
+It also offers a FREE Exhausted Mom’s Starter Kit and a FREE Sleep Regression Survival Guide.

 Another amazing resource I found and that’s really helped me when sleep training my second daughter is the book Baby Sleep Solutions by Katrina, a mom of 2 and author of the blog Mama’s Organized Chaos.
 The book goes straight to the point, with step-by-step actions that you can take to help your baby sleep through the night from as early as 4 months of age.
 The thing I love about it the most is that she doesn’t impose any schedule.
 Instead, she gives guidelines on what a schedule should be for each stage of baby’s life, and then she offers a whole lot of information on how to adapt that schedule to your baby’s needs.